 Exclusive Buyer's Agency

-In Texas, ALL agents work for the seller unless there is an agreement that states otherwise.
-EXCLUSIVE Buyer’s Agents works only with buyers.
+In Texas, ALL Realtors represent the seller unless there is an agreement (written or oral) that states otherwise.

 Don’t confuse Exclusive Buyer’s Agents with a regular Buyer’s Agent, who works for the seller one day and the buyer the next.
 A “Buyer’s Agent” is simply a “Dual Agent” in disguise, and “Dual Agency” is the worst case scenario for the buyer.
 When you want to buy a home without getting ripped off, hire an EXCLUSIVE Buyer’s Agent.

 HelpUBuy America has been protecting the rights of homebuyers since 1995.
 We have a stellar reputation with the Better Business Bureau, the Texas Real Estate Commission, the National Association of Exclusive Buyer Agents (NAEBA), and Consumer Advocates in American Real Estate (CAARE).

 The following is an example to illustrate what it is like to work with a dual agent.